luoyuanlab/autism_precision_medicine/README.md

 #### Plotting the Exon Progression:

-There are 3 modes of plotting: 1. line plotting with error bars; 2.
-LOWESS smoothed plotting; 3.
-Developmentally phased plotting.
+There are 3 modes of plotting:
+  - Line plotting with error bars
+  - LOWESS smoothed plotting
+  - Developmentally phased plotting.

 To obtain them, run

     source('ecTempProgressLOWESS.R')
     source('ecTempProgressPhase.R')